FILTERXML

 Notes 🔗

-When working with the FILTERXML function, ensure that the XML content provided is valid and structured correctly to prevent errors in data extraction.
-Additionally, familiarity with XPath expressions is essential for effectively utilizing FILTERXML to target and extract the desired XML elements or attributes.
+When using the FILTERXML function, make sure the XML content you provide is valid and structured correctly to avoid errors during data extraction.
+Familiarity with XPath expressions is important to effectively use FILTERXML for targeting and extracting the desired XML elements or attributes.

 Questions 🔗